 Establish an error budget as an investment in chaos and fault injection.
 Your error budget is the difference between achieving 100% of the service-level objective (SLO) and achieving the agreed-upon SLO.

-The following sections discuss additional considerations about chaos engineering, based on its application inside Azure.
+The following questions and answers discuss considerations about chaos engineering, based on its application inside Azure.

-Identify faults that are relevant to the development team
+Have you identified faults that are relevant to the development team?

 Work closely with the development teams to ensure the relevance of the injected failures.
 Use past incidents or issues as a guide.
 Examine dependencies and evaluate the results when those dependencies are removed.